open-component-model/ocm-spec/doc/04-extensions/04-algorithms/label-merge-algorithms.md

     - `local`  keep the local value found in the target

     - `inbound` overwrite the local value with the transferred values.
-THis is the default for this merge algorithm
+This is the default for this merge algorithm

 - `simpleListMerge` just merge the list.